aryanch917/HeartAttackENGL105/README.md

-# Heart Attack Data ENGL105 Project
+# Factors which Correlate with Heart Attacks in Males

 This repository contains data about heart attacks in males along with their cholesterol levels, diabetes status, smoking status, and their age.
 * This repository contains raw data about factors which correlate heart attacks